Museums and Galleries PG

 Careers in Museums, Galleries and Heritage

-A career in museums, galleries and the heritage sector is a good option for graduates of history, classics, and other humanities subjects.
-Sometimes there are also niche roles for graduates from other departments e.g. working in a science centre or museum, so if you are interested in shining a modern light on the past, there are options for students from many academic disciplines.
-We held a week of events exploring this sector from 12-16 February 2024, and whether you were able to attend or not, you can still access lots of useful resources.
+A career in the museums, galleries and the heritage sector is a good option for graduates of history, classics, and other humanities subjects.
+Sometimes there are also niche roles for graduates from other departments such as working in a science centre or museum, so if you are interested in shining a modern light on the past, there are options for students from many academic disciplines.
+Come along to find out more!

 Beginner's Guide